OpenFunction/functions-framework-nodejs/test/e2e/README.md

 ### Kubectl

-Kind is only responsible for creating the cluster (kubeconfig will be configured), and subsequent cluster operations require kubectl.
+Kind is only responsible for creating the cluster (this will create kubeconfig), and subsequent cluster operations require kubectl.

 Official Documentation: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/